top of page

 In english.

-How to load an old Koachrome 64 ISO into a Rollei 35S
+How to Load Expired Kodachrome 64 into a Rollei 35S

-1. Make sure your film inside your camera is proper rewind or there is no film left.
+• Check the chamber: Make sure the film inside your camera is properly rewound or that there is no film left in the body.

-2. Cock the shutter of the Rollei 35
+• Cock the shutter: Always cock the shutter of the Rollei 35 before proceeding.

-10. Cock the shutter, press the shutter button and see if the picture counter turns.
+• Test the counter: Cock the shutter, press the shutter button, and verify that the frame counter is turning.

-12. Now you are ready to take great pictures!
+Now you are ready to go out and take great pictures!

 In this video you can see how a Kodachrome 64 is inserted into the Rollei 35S and learn that you can still have these films developed today - but only for black and white slide film.